RAMAN SPECTROSCOPY, MICRO SPATIALLY OFFSET RAMAN SPECTROSCOPY, NON-INVASIVE SURFACE AND SUBSURFACE ANALYSIS

 The Raman Spectroscopy Lab is focused on the development of advanced non-invasive Raman methods and their application to Cultural Heritage materials.
 The research is aimed at optimizing conventional methods, mainly non-invasive, to address the challenges arisen in-situ, as in museum collections or conservation sites.
 The Raman Spectroscopy Lab, in collaboration with Central Laser Facility of the Rutherford Appleton Laboratory (RAL-STFC, UK), developed a new Raman method, micro-Spatially Offset Raman Spectroscopy (micro-SORS), for the non-invasive study of the subsurface of stratified materials, as painted layer sequences; the method has been recently recognized by the Coblentz Society, which supports the knowledge and the application of vibrational spectroscopy, that selected Dr. Claudia Conti, senior researcher of ISPC Milan Unit, as the 2020 recipient of the “Craver award” for her effort to the development of vibrational spectroscopy.

-Besides micro-SORS instrument, the Raman Spectroscopy Lab is equipped with conventional Raman instruments, both benchtop (Senterra, Bruker, dispersive micro-Raman spectrometer) for the non-destructive analyses of samples, and portable (Xantus-2™, Rigaku spectrometer) for the non-invasive in-situ diagnostic campaigns.
 Due to its high degree of chemical selectivity and high lateral resolution (a few µm with benchtop micro-Raman instruments and a few tens of µm with portable instruments), Raman spectroscopy is essential for the characterization of artist’s technique, conservation state of the artwork and its conservation history.

 The Raman Spectroscopy Lab is strongly connected with the CNR ISPC laboratories network for the development of advanced multi-analytical protocols.
 The Raman Spectroscopy Lab expertise and instruments are included into the MOLAB platform of the European Research Infrastructure of Heritage Science (ERIHS).